-My daughter is only two so is a bit below the recommended age for these books (3+) but we’ve had some good fun reading them nonetheless.
+My daughter is only two.
+As such, she’s a bit below the recommended age for these books (3+), however we’ve had some good fun reading them nonetheless.

 The Tomtes of Hilltop Stream introduces children to the idea of environmentalism.
-It tells the story of Emily and Jamie: two children who visit their favourite otter-filled stream to find it polluted, full of rubbish and devoid of wildlife, including their beloved otters.
-The Tomtes (little gnomes/elves) appear, helping Emily and Jamie to clean up the river and restore the habitat, and even touches very briefly on the concept of activism!
+It tells the story of Emily and Jamie: two children who visit their favourite otter-filled stream to find it polluted, full of rubbish, and devoid of wildlife, including their beloved otters.
+The Tomtes (little gnomes/elves) appear, helping Emily and Jamie to clean up the river and restore the habitat.
+The story even touches very briefly on the concept of activism!

 What are your favourite environmental books for kids?